“Aren’t you going to look at the menu?”

 100g rice noodles

 1.Cook the rice noodles as per the packet instructions.
-(As I use Chinese rice noodles from China town they rarely have English instructions so I cook them in boiling water for 3-4 minutes.)
 Once cooked, immediately strain and rinse well with cold water to cool the noodles completely.
 Leave to drain.

 2. Slice the red onion and roughly chop the spring onions.
-Pop them in a heavy bottomed pan or wok with the oil.
-Cook on a medium heat until softened (around 10 minutes.)
-If the onions start to show signs of burning add some water to prevent burning and to aid steaming.
+Put them in a heavy bottomed pan or wok with the oil.
+Cook on a medium heat until softened (around 10 minutes).
+Add a dash of water to the onions to help them steam.

-3. Once the onions are cooked add the Thai green curry paste and cook for a further minute before adding the finely grated ginger, lemongrass, coconut milk and soy sauce.
+3. Add the Thai green curry paste and cook for a further minute before adding the finely grated ginger, lemongrass, coconut milk and soy sauce.
 Give it a good stir, add the tofu and bring to the boil.

 4. Meanwhile start chopping your red pepper, sugar snap peas, pak choy and mushrooms (stalks removed).

-5. Once boiling reduce to a simmer and add the veg, a handful of beansprouts and stir carefully to avoid breaking up the tofu.
-Simmer for around 5 minutes until the vegetables are nice and soft but still have a bit of crunch.
+5. Once boiling, reduce to a simmer and add the veg, a handful of beansprouts and stir carefully to avoid breaking up the tofu.
+Simmer for 5 minutes until the vegetables are nice and soft but still have a bit of crunch.

 6. Evenly distribute the noddles into two deep bowls and spoon the curry over the top.
-Serve topped with fresh coriander leaves, a sprinkle of chopped chillies and lime wedge.
+Serve topped with fresh coriander leaves and limen wedges.

 If you’ve had a go at making my Yasai Itame or any of my recipes I’d love to hear about it @corrieheale firstname.lastname@example.org